panva/jose/docs/jwks/remote/variables/customFetch.md

 • `const` **customFetch**: unique `symbol`

+Symbol used to configure a custom fetch implementation for remote JWKS retrieval.

-When passed to [createRemoteJWKSet](../functions/createRemoteJWKSet.md) this allows the resolver to make use of advanced fetch configurations, HTTP Proxies, retry on network errors, etc.
+Pass this to [createRemoteJWKSet](../functions/createRemoteJWKSet.md) to use advanced fetch configurations, HTTP proxies, network-error retries, and similar behavior.

 > [!NOTE]\
 > Known caveat: Expect Type-related issues when passing the inputs through to fetch-like modules,